ronnphiri/zimbabwe-macroeconomic-dashboard/README.md

 The dashboard highlights the sharp inflation surge post-2019 and presents the data in a clean, year-based analytical model.

+This project was built as part of a structured Power BI learning path focused on data modeling, DAX fundamentals, and analytical storytelling.

 ## Tools & Technologies
 - Power BI
 - Power Query (Web API & web data extraction)